hbctraining/main/README.md

 ### Series theme for Fall 2019: Setting up for a success with your RNA-seq experiment

 The Fall 2019 series of 4 workshops will provide an overview of everything you need to know **when planning an RNA-seq experiment of your own**.
-We will be specificially focusing on methods for "bulk" RNA-seq experiments (*not single-cell RNA-seq*).
+We will be specifically focusing on methods for "bulk" RNA-seq experiments (*not single-cell RNA-seq*).

 Each workshop will discuss various key factors to consider from the lab through to manuscript preparation:
 * The first 2 workshops in this series will outline the **best practices for experimental design and analysis tools/workflows**, in addition to the **computational resources needed** for a bulk RNA-seq analysis.